Ma-Ko-dev/Sheepy/README.md

 # Sheepy
-Small app to count Sheep's!
+Small app to count sheep!
 </br>
 So far the basic design is done.
 No functionality available for now.
 </br>